 I’m Sheila from Burnley, Pete from Stockport a hand outstretched to shake, I’m Diane from Liverpool and this is Andy from Winsford.

-Everyone introduced themselves by the Christian name followed by the town they had come from.
-These days this is seen a well known effect of amphetamine use.
+Everyone introduced themselves by their Christian name followed by the town they had come from.
+A sort of very friendly togetherness: these days this is seen as well known effect of amphetamine use.

 All the great soul releases were played at the club and its peak coincided with the peak of soul music releases from 1964 to 68′.
 By 1969 the original clubbers had moved on – exhausted after years of attending Allnighters.

 Quite often parents of missing kids and police would be in the club, searching for drugs asking about missing persons.
-Now and again an ambulance would ferry collapsed revellers to Ancoats Hospital for a stomach pump and there was the occasional fatality.
+Now and again an ambulance would ferry collapsed revellers to Ancoats Hospital for a stomach pump and there was the infrequent fatality.
+Roger the DJ sort of looked down on us as “pillheads”.
 Newspaper articles about drug abuse continued and the council wanted the club closed.
-However, before actually closing for the last time in the early 70’s it had a renaissance, with major new imports being found in the USA and played by a new generation of DJ’s.
+However, before actually closing for the last time in the early 70’s it had a renaissance, with major new imports being found in the USA and played by a new generation of DJ’s including Ian Levine.
 The birth of Northern Soul was often viewed with amusement by the original pioneers who knew the music simply as ‘Soul’.

-Drugs were a blemish on the Soul scene’s ancestry, a fact not to be hidden although seemingly minor compared to the ‘Madchester’ revels that occurred later.
-Manchester has had a history of excess or exuberance when it comes to alcohol and drugs, in the 19th century it was alcohol, in the sixties amphetamines and in the 80’s it was ‘E’ at the Hacienda (also on Whitworth Street).
+Drugs were a blemish on the Soul scene’s ancestry, a fact not to be hidden although seemingly minor compared to the ‘Madchester’ revels that occurred later on the same street at the Hacienda!
+Manchester has had a history of excess or exuberance when it comes to alcohol and drugs, in the 19th century it was alcohol, in the sixties amphetamines and in the 80’s it was ‘E’ at the Hacienda (on Whitworth Street South).
 It will probably continue and there will always be casualties.
 The music was the real core of the Manchester Soul Scene and drugs just a dead end which most participants quickly grew out of.
-Manchester should be proud of its Soul legacy as this story is has become a larger worldwide phenomena.
+Manchester should be proud of its Soul legacy as this story has become a larger worldwide phenomena.